Adding comments to Hugo using Gitalk commenting system

 Setting up a public repository

-Go here and create a new repo, make sure it’s set to public and make a note of the name.
-Completing this task should be straightforward enough, but if you need more info read through the docs .
+Go to this page on Github and create a new repo, make sure it’s set to public and make a note of the name.
+Completing this task should be straightforward enough, but if you need more info read through the docs.

 Set up GitHub application

-Go here to create your application.
+Go to the settings page to create your application.
 When you create the application, give it a meaningful name and ensure that both the URL and the Callback URL are your own website’s URL.
 Below is an example for my site;

 image shows the creation page for your GitHub application, required fields are a name for your app and url and callback url which should be your websites url